Costco & Other Things I Can’t Control

 We crept up another 15 feet and stopped again for another exiting car.
 Again, after waiting a few seconds, the car in front of me lunged forward, trying to pass the stopped cars, only to realize that another car was heading his direction.
 This time, he couldn’t slip back into line easily.
 He had to sheepishly back up and resume waiting with everyone else for another 5 seconds.

-After seeing this happen twice, I literally thought, “Dude, there’s no sense in getting pissed at Costco.”
+After seeing this happen twice, I literally thought, “Dude, there’s no sense in getting mad at Costco.”
 Immediately, I realized that this should be a phrase I repeat to myself often because I am just the type of person to get angry about things I can’t control.

 I mean, really, what can you do about tons of people in the store and cars in the lot?
 What can you do about having to wait in line or navigate around people who stop to get samples?
 After years of trying to figure it out, I’ve realized the answer is nothing.
 I can’t do anything about Costco or countless other situations in my life.
 When I get angry about stuff that is out of my control, I make a fool out of myself.
 I hurt the people I love.
 It’s just not worth it.